Student Ambassador Scheme

 Boost your CV: Student Ambassadors gain valuable skills and experience in working with young people, public speaking, customer service and marketing.

-Receive high quality training: Student Ambassadors receive high quality training to support them in the roles and bespoke training throughout the year.
+Receive high-quality training: Student Ambassadors receive high-quality training to support them in their roles and bespoke training throughout the year.

 What skills and qualities do I need to become a Student Ambassador?